Brook Cricket Club (the Club) is committed to

 -

-cries themselves to sleep at
+Cries themselves to sleep at

-night or has nightmares;
+night or has nightmares

 -

-becomes aggressive, disruptive
+Becomes aggressive, disruptive

-or unreasonable;
+or unreasonable

 -

-bully other children or
+Is bullying other children or

 -